marcuspeh/wc-tool/README.md

 ```

 # Testing
-This program will use `CppUnit` for testing.
-Refer to this [document](https://www.comp.nus.edu.sg/~cs3201/Tools-Lab/cppunit.html) for a quick guide on CppUnit.
+This program will use `doctest` for testing.
+Refer to [this](https://blog.jetbrains.com/rscpp/2019/07/10/better-ways-testing-with-doctest/) for a quick guide on doctest.